OUT-TOEING AND IN-TOEING

 When it comes to children and their medical conditions, parents need to think of the very best — Medical City Children’s Orthopedics and Spine Specialists is a group of doctors and surgeons who specialize in children’s health.

-Causes of Out/In-Toeing
+Causes of Out-Toeing and In-Toeing

 It is sometimes caused by tibial torsion.
 If your baby’s hips were pressed in the uterus, with the tibia rotating outwards, they may have out-toeing as a toddler.
 As a toddler, they may have been pigeon-toed if their hips were pressed and their tibia rotated inwards.
 Other less common causes of out-toeing include the following:

-This is due to the absence of a foot arch.
+- Have flat feet: This is due to the absence of a foot arch.
 This can sometimes result in children’s out-toeing.

-Some people with CP experience out-toeing in one or both legs as a result of muscle imbalances.
+- Cerebral palsy: Some people with CP experience out-toeing in one or both legs as a result of muscle imbalances.

-Pigeon toes develop in the womb for many children.
-Due to a lack of space in the uterus, some babies develop in a position that causes the front part of their feet to turn inward.
-This is known as Metatarsus Adductus.
-Pigeon toes can develop as leg bones grow during the toddler years in some cases.
+Pigeon toes can develop as leg bones grow during the toddler years.
 Internal tibial torsion, which is present by the age of two, may cause in-toeing.
-A turning-in of the femur, or thighbone, in a child aged 3 or older is known as medial femoral torsion.
-Femoral anteversion is another term for this.
+A turning-in of the femur, or thighbone, in a child aged 3 or older is known as medial femoral torsion or femoral anteversion.
 Girls are more likely than boys to develop medial femoral torsion.

 Out-toeing can give the impression that a child is waddling from side to side.
 You might notice that your child’s knees appear to point outward as well.
 Out-toeing is usually not associated with pain or discomfort.
 It also usually does not impair a child’s ability to walk, run, or be mobile in any way.
 Out-toeing may appear more visible when a child runs rather than walks.
 Parents may also notice that their child’s shoes are wearing out or have visible scuff marks on the outer edges.
 Doctors examine the feet in Adults for out-toeing by standing naturally with their feet about 1 foot apart.
 If the toes point outward rather than straight ahead, you are most likely duck-footed.